ObsidianWitch/eduostep/hw32-threads-bugs/answers.md

 Q1.
 First let’s make sure you understand how the programs generally work, and some of the key options.
 Study the code in `vector-deadlock.c`, as well as in `main-common.c` and related files.
 Now, run `./vector-deadlock -n 2 -l 1 -v`, which instantiates two threads (`-n 2`), each of which does one vector add (`-l 1`), and does so in verbose mode (`-v`).
 Make sure you understand the output.
 How does the output change from run to run?

-Most of the times the first thread executes first and then the second.
+Most of the time the first thread executes first and then the second.
 The opposite happens rarely.

 Q2.
 Now add the `-d` flag, and change the number of loops (`-l`) from 1 to higher numbers.
 What happens?
 Does the code (always) deadlock?